Migrating from NNG 1.x

 NNG_FLAG_ALLOC Removed

-flag that allowed a zero copy semantic with nng_send
+The NNG_FLAG_ALLOC flag that allowed a zero copy semantic with nng_send and nng_recv is removed.

 This was implemented mostly to aid legacy nanomsg applications, and it was both error prone and still a bit